 If you require the school to administer medication to your child for a period of more than two weeks, and if you have not already done so, you may need to complete a Student Health Care Summary and a Management/Emergency Response Plan for your child's particular health need.
-In most instances, this documentation will have s for ith the been completed when you enrolled you ur child or as part of the school's proces updating student health care records.
-If this is not the case, please discuss w (Principal, Registrar).
+In most instances, this documentation will have been completed when you enrolled your child or as part of the school's process for updating student health care records.
+If this is not the case, please discuss with the Principal

 Thank you for your help.